Online Safety Grants Program – Round 2 recipients

 Project description

-This project will engage with communities to identify the nature of online safety issues impacting young people.
-It will then tailor workshops and resources to support the knowledge sharing and behaviour change that each community needs.
+The project engaged remote communities to identify the nature of online safety issues impacting young people, and co-designed solutions to support the knowledge sharing and behaviour change that each community needed.
+The approach recognised that those most affected by these issues are best placed to design responses to address them.

 Audience